billroy/cw/README.md

 	{
 		"frequency": 7030000,
 		"wpm": 20,
-		"text": "This is the text of the test message."
+		"text": "This is the text of the test message.",
+		repeat: 10
 	}

 If text is a url, the contents of the url are retrieved and played back, instead of the url.
 To play a url, put a blank in front of it.

-### Uses:
+### Technologies:

 HTML5 Audio, Socket.io, Express, Raphael.js

 ### TODO:

-- click to tune
-	- tuning should shift waterfall pixels left/right and prune
-	- center frequency marker

-- replay should be a count
+- BUG: key down while tuning leaves stuck oscillators

 - @sources
 	- tick server